Welcome

 This article has covered the following key knowledge points:

-• The main income tax reliefs for trading losses: start-up loss relief, carry-back, and carry-forward relief
+• The main income tax reliefs for trading losses: start-up loss relief, carry-back, carry-forward relief, and terminal loss relief

 • The importance of accurate record-keeping and timely claims